 I’ve been thinking a lot more about safety and inclusivity lately.
-This *might* have something to do with recent world events, but it’s personal, too.
 Just the other day, at work, in a room full of peers, superiors, and contractors, I was forced to justify some very personal choices and reveal a part of my identity that I didn’t want to.
 As I looked around the room, growing more uncomfortable and feeling more judged by the second, I realized I didn’t know who my allies were, if indeed I had any.
 I have never had this experience in my Guiding Life – quite the opposite is true.
 I feel safe, supported and valued for who I am and how I choose to present myself.

 There are a whole bunch of reasons why I am involved in Guiding.
 It’s the fun.
 It’s the outlet for my crafty side.
 It’s the connection to my mother and my daughter and my sisters-in-Guiding.
 But the one I care about most deeply is Guiding’s values of safety, inclusion and empowerment for girls and women.